nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 * ability to get the most up to date version of the support info without having to pull down the latest published version of a package.

-The integration suggested by this best practice aims to maximize the likelyhood that offline information is available and accurate while at the same time not tying the canonical version of the support information with a published version of the package.
+The integration suggested by this best practice aims to maximize the likelihood that offline information is available and accurate while at the same time not tying the canonical version of the support information with a published version of the package.